raspberry-pi-maker/RaspberryPi-HomeKeeper/README.md

 pb = Pushbullet(api_key)
 push = pb.push_note("title", "MotionEye detects strange movement.
 Pls check the NAS")
 ```
 Let's run the code and check your phone.
-Ifeverything is OK, you should get the notification like this.
+If everything is OK, you should get the notification like this.
 ```console
 python bullet.py
 ```